benallfree/vibescale/llm.md

    - Log errors appropriately
    - Maintain game state during reconnection

 The library handles WebSocket connection, reconnection, and message serialization automatically.
-Focus on using the high-level API provided by `createRoom` rather than managing WebSocket connections directly.
+Focus on using the high-level API provided by `vibescale` rather than managing WebSocket connections directly.

 ## Event System